quanrd/CandiHap/README.md

 __`perl 5`__ and __`R`__ ≥ 3.2 . </br></br>

 ## Getting started
-There are mainly three steps included in the CandiHaplotypes analytical through command lines, and the test data files can freely download at test_data.
+There are mainly three steps included in the CandiHaplotypes analytical through command lines, and the test data files can freely download at test_data.</br>
 Put __`vcf2hmp.pl`__  test.gff, test.vcf, and genome.fa files in a same dir, then run annovar (table_annovar.pl):</br>
 ```
      gffread  test.gff   -T -o test.gtf